perpetualgrimace/v5.jamesferrell.me/content/4-resume/default.en.md

 Need an inaccessible version that can only be opened with proprietary software?
 I've got you covered. 😉

-(link: resume text: Download PDF class: link-download)
+(file: jamesferrell-resume-2017-screen.pdf text: Download PDF class: link-arrow-download)